searinminecraft/Vixipy/README.md

 This is still in heavy development, so it may take a while before it reaches a stable state.

+A mirror of PyXiv can be found on [git.gay](https://git.gay/kita/PyXiv)

 # Features currently present
 * Built-in proxy (to retrieve illustrations and images from pixiv)
 * Log in